Steven Kwan Player Props: Guardians vs. Padres

-After hitting .238 with three doubles, a home run, five walks and three RBI in his past 10 games, Steven Kwan and the Cleveland Guardians take on the San Diego Padres (who will start Joe Musgrove) at 9:40 PM ET on Tuesday.
+The Cleveland Guardians, including Steven Kwan (hitting .238 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starting pitcher Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 9:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Astros.
+In his most recent game he had a one-hit performance (1-for-5) against the Padres.

 Steven Kwan Game Info & Props vs. the Padres